zooldk/jionic/README.md

 ```

 All responses from the REST endpoints are in String types.
 Hence you can choose your own serializer (e.g jackson, Gson etc.)

+# TODOs

+* Test new beta API
+* Spring boot enable it
+* package it and ship it to maven central repository